CashewCapital20/Automated-Trades/README.md

 # Automated Trades

-**Our Objective:**
+Traditional trading methods can be time-intensive, struggle to adapt to rapidly shifting market conditions, and often result in inefficiencies.

+ 🥜 **Cashew Capital Fund** is a startup investment management fund interested in addressing this gap.

-Design a machine learning algorithm that identifies trading opportunities through technical analysis and autonomously determine the best times to enter and exit for any particular stock.
+**Our Objective:** Design a machine learning algorithm that identifies trading opportunities through technical analysis and autonomously determine the best times to enter and exit for any particular stock.

 ## Installing Dependencies